blue-build/images-website/README.md

 #### Why Svelte?

 Svelte (IMO) is a breeze to work with.
 The reactivity is effortless and the syntax on top of standard HTML is pretty minimal and elegant.
 HAving a JS framework was basically necessary to have a functioning filtering system without making total spaghetti code, so Svelte was the obvious choice.

+#### Why prettier?

+Prettier is an opionated code formatter which enables consistency and best practices in formatting.
+And it just happens to support everything this project is based on.

+#### Why not MkDocs?

+_For the joys of modern typescript-based web development._
+AKA. because I'm not familiar with it, and this toolkit allows a more _custom_ approach to web dev, basically enabling the use of all of the technologies mentioned above.